link270/ParallelSudoku/README.md

+# Parallel Sudoku Generator and Solver

-#An application writted in C++ using MPI to solve a sudoku puzzle in parallel with any number of processors.
+**An application writted in C++ using MPI to solve a sudoku puzzle in parallel with any number of processors.**
+This program can generate a sudoku puzzle and solve it in parallel.
+It can generate typical puzzle of a 9*9 grid, or something larger like 4*4 or 5*5, etc.

 ### Compile with MPI: